katherine-2000/GPT-driven-stock-return-prediction/README.md

 ## Web-scraping

 The purpose is to identify the news headlines available for the pre-selected Blue Chips and Growing Companies during the observed period from November 2023 to May 2024.
-Scraping is used to understand the media coverage and sentiment around these firms for further analysis in forecasting stock returns.
+Scraping Google News is used to understand the media coverage and sentiment around these firms for further analysis in forecasting stock returns.

 ## GPT Usage